 While the above effects tend to be more common among women, other side effects are less frequently observed or more widely disputed.
-Most notable of these are the suggested cognitive effects of marijuana on women.
-While there isn’t much available evidence to support a specific conclusion as to how marijuana affects women’s brains, some studies showed that chronic use negatively affected women’s memory and emotional processing centers.
+Most notable are the cognitive effects of marijuana on women.
+While research doesn’t point to a specific conclusion as to how marijuana affects women’s brains, some studies have shown that chronic use negatively affected women’s memory and emotional processing centers.

-In short, women need to be a bit more careful than men when ingesting marijuana, as their reaction to THC varies based on several variables.
-Typically, doctors recommend that women change the type of strain they use based on their point in their menstrual cycle, using strains with higher levels of THC during ovulation when they are particularly sensitive.
+Experts suggest that women use caution when ingesting marijuana, as their reaction to THC may vary.
+Typically, doctors recommend that women tailor the type of strain they use to the point in their menstrual cycle, using strains with higher levels of THC during ovulation when they are particularly sensitive.

-Regardless of gender, marijuana is an excellent treatment option for a variety of disorders and diseases, gender-specific or not.
-Some potential therapeutic uses of marijuana include:
+Regardless of gender, marijuana is a treatment option for a variety of disorders and diseases.
+Here is a partial list of potential therapeutic uses of marijuana.

 No matter how you decide to use marijuana or what you use it for, it’s important to recognize how your gender plays a role in your reaction to cannabis.
 Women may need to take more tolerance breaks to achieve consistent treatment results and may need assistance handling withdrawal symptoms.
-Men, on the other hand, need to keep their reproductive and sexual health in mind when using marijuana and be aware if their behavior starts to change dramatically as this could be a sign of a mental break.
+Men should keep their reproductive and sexual health in mind when using marijuana and be monitor their behavior as a dramatic change could be a sign of a mental break.